-Bowen Public Affairs Consulting, and Andy Bowen (the firm’s principal) working in other contexts, have played major roles in shepherding economic justice victories.
+Bowen Public Affairs Consulting, and Andy Bowen (the firm’s principal) working in other contexts, have played major roles in shepherding social justice victories.
 This necessarily involves a combination of working with community members, non-profits, and policymakers to develop government policy/budget concepts, and then bring them to a finalized, practical, implementable form.

 Below is a selected list of government policy/budget victories that Bowen Public Affairs and Andy have played a major role in bringing to the finish line, always in collaboration with community partners and policymakers.
 For more details on these accomplishments, and how Bowen Public Affairs Consulting can provide similar services for your policy/budget visions, contact andy [at] bowenpublicaffairs [dot] com.

 - June 2021

 - Attained increases in funding for all clients in the FY22 NYC Adopted Budget

 - May 2021

 - Worked with a coalition to advance the Survivors of Trafficking Attaining Relief Together, or START Act, in the NY State Senate and Assembly.

 - July 2020:

 Provided advice and advocacy support to NYC worker cooperative support organizations to preserve City funding despite historically challenging budget conditions.